 In case you didn’t know, Jimmy’s hometown is actually Grand Rapids.
 We were visiting his family and friends and figured we’d use this wonderful opportunity to explore Grand Rapids.

 The city has changed A LOT since he was growing up and as an avid beer drinker he was super excited to try out some of the newer breweries that had popped up since he’d last visited.
 We had 2 days to explore Grand Rapids so we’ve put together a 2 day weekend itinerary in partnership with Experience Grand Rapids as part of our A Weekend Away series.

 Explore the local brews, art, and culture with our guide to 2 days in Grand Rapids, Michigan.

-For our morning coffee, we started off with a beautiful Lady Lazarus and a cortado.
+For our morning coffee, we started off with a beautiful Lady Lazarus and a cortado at The Sparrows.
 The Lady Lazarus was basically a latte with honey and their housemade lavender syrup.
 It was delicious, if you love lavender, I’d highly recommend it!

 It looks like a great spot to work and they have tons of newspapers and magazines laying around for you to read and enjoy.

 Their espresso in general was flavorful and fragrant, plus they have quite a few speciality coffees and lattes so we would love to come back and try out more!